aslamanver/cli/README.md

 base <(curl -s https://aslamanver.github.io/cli/install)
 ```

-### enc.sh
+### enc

-`enc.sh` is a simple shell script that provides encryption and decryption functionalities using OpenSSL.
+`enc` is a simple shell script that provides encryption and decryption functionalities using OpenSSL.
 It allows you to securely encrypt and decrypt files using a password.

 ```sh
 bash  <(curl  -s https://aslamanver.github.io/cli/enc)
 ```

-### cmdx.sh
+### cmdx

 `cmdx` is a simple command-line utility to create, manage, and execute custom command shortcuts right from your terminal.